 Why?
 Because this view of customer service ignores the fact that, except for your salespeople, your customer service people are the only ones in your company who talk directly to your customer every day.
 They know what your customers like …and hate about your company’s products.
 They know about your competition.
 They hear daily suggestions about how to improve your products.
 They know when and where your products are out of stock.
 And they are the ones who can turn your complainers into advocates.

 In fact, we don’t call it “Customer Service.”
 We call it “Customer Intel.”

-Unlike the focus groups and market studies that the marketing people spend thousands on, the information your customer service people get is unfettered, unbiased, timely, and comes from folks who care enough about your company to call and complain.
+Unlike the focus groups and market studies that the marketing people spend thousands on, the information your customer service people get is unfettered, unbiased, and timely.
+And it comes from folks who care enough about your company to call and complain.
 Many are brand advocates seeking resolution for their favorite brand, the brand they’ve told their friends and neighbors to buy.
 Now that brand let them down.
 If they can get resolution they won’t feel obligated to go back and tell everyone they know about the problems they ran into.
-Instead they will celebrate the problems and the solutionsas validation for their continued advocacy.
+Instead, they will celebrate the problems and the solutions as validation for their continued advocacy.